 Ismael said the original intent of Tri Huracan was to coach athletes looking to improve.
 As interest grew, it turned into something he calls a triathlete factory.
-Last year the team brought 32 athletes to the Tupper Lake event; 24 of them were first-time triathletes.
+In 2019, the team brought 32 athletes to the Tupper Lake event; 24 of them were first-time triathletes.

 “In the case of almost all of them, they learned to swim a few months leading up to the event,” Ismael said.
 “I never really set out to teach adults how to swim, it just kind of happened that way.
 It turned into a triathlete factory.”